Frieze Los Angeles 2024

 Find out moreSolar energy sub-Saharan Africa

-Sunshine is in abundance in Africa but when the sun goes down the working day ends for millions of people.
-For millions of others the only option is to ignite kerosene lamps and paraffin candles, which emit toxic fumes into their lungs and into the earth’s atmosphere.
-SolarAid is working to deliver clean, safe, and affordable solar lights to rural communities across sub-Saharan Africa, reaching the places no one else goes to.
+When the sun goes down for millions, the only option is to ignite kerosene lamps and paraffin candles, emitting toxic fumes into their lungs and the earth’s atmosphere.
+Yet, with the power of solar and the flick of a switch, we can instantly change the story.
+SolarAid is working to deliver clean, safe, and affordable solar lights to rural communities across sub-Saharan Africa.

 Find out moreForest conservation for biodiversity and climate- Ecuador